-Site U1590 (Prospectus Site CSK-03A) is located 5 km northwest of the submarine Kolumbo crater on its flank in the Anhydros Basin at a water depth of 397 mbsl.
+Site U1590 (proposed Site CSK-03A) is located 5 km northwest of the submarine Kolumbo crater on its flank in the Anhydros Basin at 397 mbsl.

-The seismic profiles across the Kolumbo edifice reveal five units interpreted as Kolumbo-derived volcanics (Eruption Units K1-K5 from the base up), with Unit K5 representing the 1650 CE eruption (Hübscher et al., 2015; Preine et al., 2022c).
-The submarine cones northeast of Kolumbo postdate Unit K2 on seismic profiles, but their products are not expected to be prominent in our drill cores.
+The seismic profiles across the Kolumbo edifice reveal five units interpreted as Kolumbo-derived volcanics (Eruption Units K1-K5, from the base up), with Unit K5 representing the 1650 CE eruption (Hübscher et al., 2015; Preine et al., 2022c).
+The submarine cones northeast of Kolumbo post-date Unit K2 on seismic profiles, but their products were not expected to be prominent in our drill cores.

 The aim of drilling on the flanks of Kolumbo Volcano was to penetrate the different seismically recognized volcanic eruption units from that volcano (K1-K5 or their thin, lateral equivalents), as well as many eruption units from Santorini and traces from the submarine cones northeast of Kolumbo Volcano.
-This would enable characterization of the products of the Kolumbo eruptions as well as construction of a coherent stratigraphy for Santorini and the submarine Kolumbo volcanic chain together.
-The anticipated lithologies were volcaniclastics, muds, and turbidites.
-Site U1590 at the foot of the Kolumbo edifice allows us to drill Seismic Units K1-K5, and therefore nearly the entire history of Kolumbo Volcano.
+This would enable characterization of the products of the Kolumbo eruptions and construction of a coherent stratigraphy for Santorini and the submarine Kolumbo volcanic chain together.
+Site U1590 at the foot of the Kolumbo edifice allowed us to drill Seismic Units K1-K5 and therefore nearly the entire history of Kolumbo Volcano.
 Intercalated seismic units are believed to contain the products of Santorini eruptions, including potentially those of smaller magnitude than recorded at the more distal basin sites.